-3. Developer-proposed runoff controls which would generate increased peak flow rates at documented storm drainage problem areas would, by definition, be precluded from successful attempts to prove "no harm," except in conjunction with proposed capacity improvements for the problem areas consistent with Section 303.1.

-Any "no harm" justifications shall be submitted by the developer as part of the Drainage Plan submission per Article IV.

-- Η. Regional or Sub-Regional Detention Alternatives - For certain areas within the watershed, it may be more costeffective to provide one control facility for an entire subarea, group of subareas, or portion of a subarea incorporating more than one development site than to provide an individual control facility for each develop-The initiative and funding for any regional ment site. or sub-regional runoff control alternatives are the responsibility of prospective developers.
+- (c) Developer-proposed runoff controls which would generate increased peak flow rates at documented storm drainage problem areas would, by definition, be precluded from successful attempts to prove no harm, except in conjunction with proposed capacity improvements for the problem areas consistent with Subsection I below. - (2) Any no-harm justifications shall be submitted by the developer as part of the drainage plan submission per Article IV. - H. Regional or subregional detention alternatives.
+For certain areas within the watershed, it may be more cost-effective to provide one (1) control facility for an entire subarea, group of subareas or portion of a subarea incorporating more than one (1) development site than to provide an individual control facility for each development site.
+The initiative and funding for any regional or subregional runoff control alternatives are the responsibility of prospective developers.
 The design of any regional control basins must incorporate reasonable development of the entire upstream watershed.
-The peak outflow of a regional basin would be determined on a caseby-case basis using the hydrologic model of the watershed consistent with protection of the downstream watershed "Hydrologic model" refers to the calibrated Little areas.
-Lehigh Creek version of the Penn State Runoff Model as developed for the Storm Water Management Plan. - I. Capacity Improvements In certain instances, primarily within the provisional no detention and provisional 100% release rate category areas, local drainage conditions may dictate more stringent levels of runoff control than those based upon protection of the entire watershed.
-In these instances, if the developer could prove that it would be feasible to provide capacity improvements to relieve the capacity deficiency in the local drainage network, then the capacity improvements could be provided by the developer in lieu of runoff controls on the development site.
-Any capacity improvements would be designed based upon development of all areas tributary to the proposed improvement and the capacity criteria specified in Section 303.C.
-In addition, all new development upstream of a proposed capacity improvement shall be assumed to implement the applicable runoff controls consistent with this Ordinance except that all new development within the entire subarea(s) within which the proposed development site is located shall be assumed to implement the developer's proposed discharge control, if any.
+The peak outflow of a regional basin would be determined on a case-by-case basis using the hydrologic model of the watershed consistent with protection of the downstream watershed areas.
+"Hydrologic model" refers to the calibrated Little Lehigh Creek version of the Penn State Runoff Model as developed for the Storm Water Management Plan.6 feasible to provide capacity improvements to relieve the capacity deficiency in the local drainage network, then the capacity improvements could be provided by the developer in lieu of runoff controls on the development site.
+Any capacity improvements would be designed based upon development of all areas tributary to the proposed improvement and the capacity criteria specified in Subsection C above.
+In addition, all new development upstream of a proposed capacity improvement shall be assumed to implement the applicable runoff controls consistent with this chapter, except that all new development within the entire subarea(s) within which the proposed development site is located shall be assumed to implement the developer's proposed discharge control, if any.